KaranPandey05/NatureNurture/documentation.md

 - **Image Classification**: The AI model classifies plant infections into one of 38 categories based on uploaded images.
 - **AI Chatbot for Plant Care**: An integrated chatbot provides users with personalized plant care advice using the **Gemini API**.
 - **Educational Information**: Detailed insights on the disease, including symptoms, prevention, and treatment methods, are available after diagnosis.
-- **Accessibility**: Designed to be accessible on mobile platforms, the tool is practical for use directly in the field.
+- **Accessibility**: Designed to be accessible on mobile platforms as well as offering support in multiple languages, the tool is practical for use directly in the field to a wide range of users.
 - **User-Friendly Interface**: An intuitive interface enables users to easily upload images, receive diagnoses, and interact with the AI chatbot for further guidance.

 **Expected Impact**:
-- **Early Detection**: Early diagnosis helps prevent the spread of plant diseases and improves crop yield management.
+- **Early Detection**: Rapid diagnosis helps prevent the spread of plant diseases and improves crop yield management.
 - **Increased Knowledge**: The AI chatbot educates users on how to treat and care for infected plants, increasing their knowledge of plant diseases.
 - **Enhanced Food Security**: By minimizing the spread of diseases, the solution contributes to higher crop protection and food security.
 - **Accessibility to Expert Knowledge**: The tool makes plant disease knowledge accessible to users who may not have easy access to agricultural experts.